Overview

 | Who benefits most | Borrowers needing absolute certainty; irregular income | Borrowers expecting stable or falling rates |

-| Current suitability (2026) | Rates are at elevated levels — locking in now carries high-cost risk | Repo rate likely to fall; floating suits most borrowers |
+| Current suitability (2026) | Rates sit at elevated levels; locking in now carries high-cost risk | Repo rate likely to fall; floating suits most borrowers |

-| Tenure flexibility | Rigid — EMI is fixed, tenure cannot stretch | Lender can extend tenure to hold EMI steady when rates rise |
+| Tenure flexibility | Rigid, EMI is fixed and tenure cannot stretch | Lender can extend tenure to hold EMI steady when rates rise |

-| Product availability | Limited — mainly NBFCs; banks rarely offer true full-tenure fixed | Widely available from all banks, HFCs, and NBFCs |
+| Product availability | Limited, mainly NBFCs; banks rarely offer true full-tenure fixed | Widely available from all banks, HFCs, and NBFCs |

 Fixed Rate Home Loans: The Full Picture